-- FPGA Array Probe Points When checked, Libero SoC exports Live and Active probes information (<design>probe.db file) into the .ddb container file. - FPGA Array Memory Blocks When checked, Libero SoC exports information about FPGA memories (<design>sii_block.db) into the .ddb container file: - names and addresses of the memory blocks instantiated by the design - data formats selected by the user in the design - sNVM When checked, Libero SoC exports sNVM components. - Security This contains the security locks, keys, and security policy information needed for debug.
+- FPGA Array Probe Points When checked, Libero SoC exports Live and Active probes information (<design> probe.db file) into the .ddb container file. - FPGA Array Memory Blocks When checked, Libero SoC exports information about FPGA memories (<design> sii block.db) into the .ddb container file: - o names and addresses of the memory blocks instantiated by the design - o data formats selected by the user in the design - sNVM When checked, Libero SoC exports sNVM components. - Security This contains the security locks, keys, and security policy information needed for debug.
 This may be default or custom security (<design>.spm file).
-It is hidden if security is not supported for the device. - JTAG Chain (device chain information configured using Programming Connectivity and Interface in Libero) - When checked, Libero SoC exports chain data including devices, their programming files if loaded, device properties, and so on (<design>.pro file).
+It is hidden if security is not supported for the device. - Display DPK or UPK1 in SmartDebug This option is enabled only when custom security is provided, and is unchecked by default. - JTAG Chain (device chain information configured using Programming Connectivity and Interface in Libero)

+When checked, Libero SoC exports chain data including devices, their programming files if loaded, device properties, and so on (<design>.pro file).
 If JTAG chain is uchecked, the default JTAG chain with Libero design device only is added to the .ddc file. - Programmer Settings (<design>.pro file) If Programmer Settings is unchecked, the default programmer settings are added to the .ddc file. - Device I/O States During Programming (<design>.ios file) This setting is used by some SmartDebug features, for example, for programming sNVM.
 It is NOT used during device programming in SmartDebug; programming files used to program devices already have I/O states data.

-In addition, you can include bitstream file information, which can be used for programming the device in standalone SmartDebug.
+In addition, you can include bitstream file information, which can be used for programming the device in Standalone SmartDebug.